codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 You can install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=codacy-app.codacy) or through the [Extensions view](https://code.visualstudio.com/docs/editor/extension-marketplace#_browse-for-extensions) in Visual Studio Code.
 Alternatively, you can [download the latest release as a VSIX package](https://github.com/codacy/codacy-vscode-extension/releases) and install it manually.

-## Fetching pull request quality and coverage data from Codacy
+## Getting pull request quality and coverage data from Codacy

 <!-- TODO DOCS-596 add intro -->